vtphan/ezplot/README.md

    ezplot data.csv x y [c]
 ```

 x, y, and c are column names as appeared in the header of data.csv.
+The data file should be in comma-separated format (with .csv extension) or tab-separated format (.tsv extension).

 EXAMPLES
 --------